ONSdigital/dp/guides/MAC_SETUP.md

 In dissemination, we use `ssh` to login to remote machines (including our servers in the cloud), and also to secure our communication with Github.

+## OSS Index account and configuration

+For Java and NodeJS projects, we use [OSS Index](https://ossindex.sonatype.org/) for auditing vulnerabilities.

+This requires an account and a corresponding API token to use their services.

+To get setup:

+- [create an account](https://ossindex.sonatype.org/user/register) with OSS Index with your ONS email
+- append the following variables to your shell startup file (e.g. `~/.zshrc`):
+  - `OSSINDEX_USERNAME` should be set to the email address you signed up to OSS Index with
+  - `OSSINDEX_TOKEN` is your API token which can be retrieved from the profile page in OSS Index